-1.1 Name and discuss FIVE different types of rituals.
+2.2 Analyse different types of rituals

-- Firstly, a ritual is a set of formal actions or behaviours with a ceremonial purpose performed at regular intervals within a particular environment. - Different types of rituals give meaning to different ceremonies within the faith community. - The main types of rituals are:
+- Firstly, a ritual is a set of formal actions or behaviours with a ceremonial purpose performed at regular intervals within a particular environment. - Different types of rituals give meaning to different ceremonies within the faith community. - The main types of rituals are: - Worship rituals: These are rituals which are performed frequently to express one's faith e.g. daily or weekly worship.

-Worship rituals:

-These are rituals which are performed frequently to express faith e.g. daily or weekly worship.

-Life-cycle rituals:

-These are rituals connected with different stages of individual's life e.g. initiation, marriage, illness or death.
+Life-cycle rituals: These are rituals connected with different stages of an individual's life e.g. initiation, marriage, illness or death.

-Annual-cycle rituals:

-These are rituals that take place at a particular time of the year, e.g. Christmas festivities of Christians etc.
+Annual-cycle rituals: These are rituals that take place at a particular time of the year, e.g. Christmas festivities of Christians etc.